rocketlaunchr/react/README.md

 -   Use **react.JSFn()** and use native javascript functions as much as possible.
 -   https://github.com/gopherjs/gopherjs/wiki/JavaScript-Tips-and-Gotchas
 -   See if [jsgo](https://github.com/dave/jsgo) is appropriate for your web-based project.
+-   To reduce file size, copy only what's required from `elements` subpackage.

 ## Future Work